ezEngine/docs/docs/runtime/world/world-messaging.md

 This is all that is needed to send and receive the message in C++ code.

 > **Note:** The code above does not add reflection for each message member, as that is not necessary to make this message work.
-However, if you want to send and receive this message from non-C++ code, for example from [TypeScript (TODO)](../../custom-code/typescript/typescript-overview.md), then reflecting the members is necessary for the language binding to work.
+However, if you want to send and receive this message from non-C++ code, for example from [TypeScript](../../custom-code/typescript/typescript-overview.md), then reflecting the members is necessary for the language binding to work.
 Be aware though, that language bindings may not support all types of reflected members and would ignore those.

 ## Message Handlers